Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Main A Priori Estimates and Proof of Theorem

 where source terms $\rho_{\pm}^{(\beta)}$ are given by

-In the following four subsections, we will apply \eqref{eq:l7} and \eqref{eq:l43} to the system \eqref{eq:h1} for the cases $1 \leq|\beta| \leq N_{*}$ and $N_{*}+1 \leq|\beta|\leq N_{*}+4$, respectively.
-By deriving weighted energy estimates for each order of $\nabla z_{\pm}^{(\beta)}$ with different weights, we will finally complete the total energy estimate.
+The following subsections are devoted to applying \eqref{eq:l7} (from Proposition \ref{prop:l1}) and \eqref{eq:l36} (from Proposition \ref{prop:l2}) to the system \eqref{eq:h1} for the cases $1 \leq|\beta| \leq N_{*}$ and $N_{*}+1 \leq|\beta|\leq N_{*}+3$, respectively.
+By establishing weighted energy estimates for $\nabla z_{\pm}^{(\beta)}$ at each order with suitable weights, we will complete the proof of the total energy estimate.

-\subsubsection{Energy Estimates for $\nabla z_{\pm}^{(\beta)}$ with $1 \leq|\beta| \leq N_{*}$}
+\subsubsection{Energy estimates for $\nabla z_{\pm}^{(\beta)}$ with $1 \leq|\beta| \leq N_{*}$}

-The main result of this subsection is stated as follows: \begin{proposition} Assume that R is very large, under the bootstrap assumptions \eqref{eq:a1}--\eqref{eq:a3}, there holds
+The main result of this subsection is stated as follows: \begin{proposition} Let $L \geq e^{1/\mu}\geq R\gg1$ and let $\e$ be sufficiently small.
+Then under the assumptions \eqref{eq:a1}--\eqref{eq:a3}, we have